Plus a List of Recommended 3PL Providers in Canada

 Many businesses have found great savings and success expanding their fulfillment into Toronto, Ontario, or the Greater Toronto area.
 The GTA offers cost savings, as well as streamlined customs processes at the United States / Ontario Border.
 Furthermore, the population base is higher in this area, and it is close in proximity to other major Canadian markets such as Quebec and Ottawa.
 And on top of this, there are an abundance of high quality Toronto area fulfillment centers.

-The major metropolitan areas in the GTA include the following:
+In addition to Toronto itself, the major metropolitan areas in the GTA include the following: